darinz/DL/02_Neural_Network/01_perceptrons.md

 > If the data is *not* linearly separable (e.g., XOR problem), the perceptron will never converge—no matter how many iterations you run!

 ### Weight Update Rule

+> **Annotation:** The update rule is simple but powerful.
+If the perceptron gets the answer wrong, it adjusts its weights in the direction that would have made the correct answer more likely.

 The weight update rule is: